keeeto/fodblog.github.io/_posts/2017-05-07-byzantine_eggs.md

 category: breakfast
 tags: [egg, middle_east, recipes]
 ---
+	That is no country for old men.
+The young
+	In one another's arms, birds in the trees,
+	—Those dying generations—at their song,
+	The salmon-falls, the mackerel-crowded seas,
+	Fish, flesh, or fowl, commend all summer long Whatever is begotten, born, and dies.
+	Caught in that sensual music all neglect
+	Monuments of unageing intellect.

+*Sailing to Byzantium* **WB Yeats**

 The name is a little bit tongue-in-cheek pretentious.
 This is a variation on classic eggs florentine.
 I find hollandaise sauce to be a little too heavy for my early morning tastes.
 This variation brings in the fragrant touches of middle-eastern zatar as well as the zingy sourness of sumac to give it a fresh feel.